 Many Great Danes who are reactive towards dogs and people on a leash will be completely non-reactive when e-collar trained.

-The truth is that leashes are restrictive and cause anxiety for a lot of dogs.
+The truth is that leashes are restrictive and cause anxiety for many dogs.

 E-Collars allow dogs to move naturally and because they are no longer ‘trapped’, they feel safe.